petersen65/PL0/README.md

 This module provides a complete compiler for the programming language PL/0.
 It provides several packages that can be used independently of its command line interface.

-* core: core features, token type-system, and error-handling mechanism used by all compiler components
+* core: core features, debugging information, token type-system, and error-handling mechanism used by all compiler components
 * scanner: lexical analysis of PL/0 source code by converting input characters in UTF-8 encoding to a token stream table with token descriptions
 * parser: syntax analysis of PL/0 token stream ensuring it adheres to the rules defined in the extended Backus-Naur form for the PL/0 language
 * ast: abstract syntax composition for PL/0 token stream by creating a normalized representation of source code as in-memory abstract syntax tree (AST)